itera-sd2201/itera-sd2201.github.io/mock-interviews.md

 - Review [content learned in class](https://csci100.org/calendar/){:target="_blank"}
 - [CodingBat Practice Problems](https://codingbat.com/python){:target="_blank"} has good warmup problems to practice with
-- [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/){:target="_blank"} is a solid book to learn or review core CS concepts and how to use them in interviews
+- [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/){:target="_blank"} is a solid book to learn or review core CS concepts and how to use them in interviews.
+For freshmen, this book is a bit too advanced - but as you take CS1 and CS2, you should start practicing from this book.
 - [LeetCode](https://leetcode.com/){:target="_blank"} and [HackerRank](https://www.hackerrank.com/){:target="_blank"} have tons of practice questions with automatic testing

 ### Mock Interviews with CSCI100 Google TAs